 For example, instead of relying on the opinion of a single team or the recall of an individual employee, managers can see issues with their own eyes and make more informed decisions.

-Photographs and images from above leave little room for error compared with human memory.
+Construction site aerial photography and videography from above leave little room for error compared with human memory.
 Sure, they still have to be interpreted, but at least managers can benefit from multiple angles and make calls without needing to dangle from a harness while doing so.

 Interested in learning more about how drones are shaping the future of construction?
 Check out some of our other blogs on the topic.